-Second-year Italian language courses are designed for students who have completed Italian 102 or the equivalent.
-The aim of this course is to further develop students' knowledge of the target language (communicatively relevant patterns and common exceptions in interactive discourse) and culture through communicative in-class activities and out-of-class assignments.
+Second - year Italian language courses are designed for students who have completed Italian 102.
+The aim of the course is to further develop students' knowledge of the target language (communicatively relevant patterns and common exceptions in interactive discourse) and culture though communicative in-class activities and out- of -class assignments.
 Authentic material in Italian (songs, films, short prose narratives, etc.) will complement this course.
+The purpose of this course is to acquire basic structures of the Italian language and culture.

 Through in-class activities and homework assignments, students can also expect to learn about modern Italy, including geography, culture, history, and society.
 Given the unique cultural context in which this course is placed, students will be particularly encouraged to begin speaking Italian outside the classroom as soon as possible.